How to buy the best boiler

 Replacing an old-fashioned non-condensing boiler with a modern condensing system can improve efficiency by as much as a third, and will save you a significant amount on your energy bills.
-However, in terms of choosing between new condensing boilers, there is little difference in how efficiently they produce hot water.
-The key to getting the most efficient new boiler is in picking the right type and size boiler for your home.
+But the key to getting the most efficient new boiler is in picking the right type and size boiler for your home.

 *Source: Energy Saving Trust.

 - The heating and hot water capabilities of the boiler